mikson022/rock-particle-analyzer/README.md

-# RPA: Rock-Particle-Analyzer
+# Rock-Particle-Analyzer (RPA)

-RPA is a script designed to process microscopic images of rock particles and extract relevant data.
+RPA automates: particle contour detection, measurements and data collection.
+Users dynamically adjust contour detection parameter to ensure accurate results.

+Created to address the needs of a university research project.

 ## Table of Contents